loopwerk/loopwerk.io/content/articles/2023-10-25-django-sessions-pre-delete.md

 summary: How do you delete baskets belonging to anonymous users when their sessions expires?
 It wasn't quite a simple as I thought.
 ---

-# Deleting baskets when anonymous user sessions are deleted
+# Deleting anonymous users' baskets when their sessions expire

 I'm in the process of migrating [a webshop](https://www.soundradix.com) from Django-Oscar to a custom shop, built from scratch.
 We want anonymous (not logged in) users to be able to add products to their basket, but we also want baskets to be cleaned up when that anonymous user's session expires.
 Plus, when an anonymous user logs in, their anonymous basket should then be assigned to that user, possibly by merging it with an existing open basket for the user.